Sumter Career and Technology Center, Sumter County

 Sumter Career and Technology Center was named the top 2014 - 2015 Champion of the Environment for their Operation Recycle Greenhouse project.
 Students will learn the importance of waste reduction by starting a school wide recycle and compost program.
-The recycling program will start with paper and plastic bottles.
+The program will start with paper and plastic bottles.
 Students will also learn the importance of water conservation by maintaining a rainwater harvesting system for their solar powered greenhouse.
 Masonry and Mechatronics students will install compost tumblers and construct the foundation for the garden.
-Culinary Arts students will manage the compost, greenhouse and recycling programs and grow herbs, flowers, and vegetables.
-Early Childhood Education students will create lessons for a younger audience that explains the importance of compost, recycling and harvesting rainwater.
+Culinary Arts students will manage the compost and greenhouse programs and grow herbs, flowers, and vegetables.
+Early Childhood Education students will create lessons for a younger audience that explains the importance of compost, waste reduction, and rainwater harvesting.

-The students will host tours of the school and give lessons in recycling, composting, water harvesting and healthy eating.
+The students will host tours of the school and teach others what they have learned through the project.
 They will also reach out to local assisted living communities to donate herbs, vegetables and flowers grown in the greenhouse.